-- Use warm milk (don't skip this step!)
+- Use warm milk (don't skip this step!).

 More Desserts for YOU:

-- 4 ¼ cups (1 liter) milk
+- 4 ¼ cups (1 liter) whole milk

-- 1 cup (200 grams) sugar (divided)
+- 1 cup (200 grams) granulated sugar (divided)

-- pinch of salt
+- Pinch of salt

-- Preheat oven 325 degrees F
+- Preheat the oven to 325 degrees F

-- Very carefully pour 2-3 cups boiling water into the bottom of the roasting pan (it should reach half way up the side of the baking dish), avoiding splashing or pouring into the creme mixture.
+- Very carefully pour 2-3 cups boiling hot water into the bottom of the roasting pan (it should reach halfway up the side of the baking dish), avoiding splashing or pouring into the creme mixture.
 Place in the bottom rack of the oven and bake for 1 hour for the bundt pan and 30-35 minutes for the ramekins until the center jiggles just a little bit.
-Remove from the roasting pan from the oven.
+Remove the roasting pan from the oven.